Die Walküre: Critical assessment

-More generally, modern critics of Die Walküre have recorded much more positive opinions.
+Many modern critics of Die Walküre have recorded much more positive opinions.
 To Charles Osborne it is "marvellously rich ...
 Wagner has found a way to integrate his voice parts into the overall structure without sacrificing their lyrical independence".
 It is, he says, the opera that stands up most strongly outside the tetralogy, and is popular enough to be staged frequently on its own, even within Bayreuth festivals.